Writing the Perfect Resume

 Name and Contact Info

-Unless your name is Jeffrey Dahmer, your name should be big, bold, and right at the top of our résumé.
+Unless your name is Jeffrey Dahmer, your name should be big, bold, and right at the top of your résumé.
 Follow this up with your address, phone number, e-mail address, and if applicable, Web portfolio.
 Make sure that the email address you provide is both professional and permanent—don’t use your “BigJohnson12” AOL account from back in the day, and don’t provide a work or .edu address that may soon expire.
 The same goes for phone numbers—it’s probably best to provide your cell phone number rather than your grandma’s house.
 Just make sure you change your voice mail recording so it no longer says, “Wazzzzzzuppppp muthafuckaaaaaa!
 Hallelujah holler back.”

 Objective

 The objective lets the person reading the résumé know why we’ve bothered sending it to them.
 A few items not to list here: “making cash-money”, “get my parents off my back”, “prove to my ex that I’m not an immature chachbag.”
-This section should be brief, and is not always necessary if our résumé is accompanied by a cover letter.
+This section should be brief, and is not always necessary if your résumé is accompanied by a cover letter.

 Education